Sparsh-Dwivedi/Customer-Churn-Analysis/README.md

 <br><b>A. Specific to Paperless Billing: :</b></br>

 •	Churn Rate for Paperless Billing Customers: Churn rate specifically for customers using paperless billing.
-•	Churn Rate for Non-Paperless Billing Customers: Churn rate for customers who still prefer paper bills.
+•	Rate for Non-Paperless Billing Customers: Churn rate for customers who still prefer paper bills.

 ## ** Future Improvements :**

 •	  Churn Prediction Modeling: (Improvements- building ML Predictive Model )

 •	Develop and evaluate predictive models (e.g., logistic regression, decision tree, random forest) to predict customer churn based on the identified factors.

 •	Assess model performance using metrics like accuracy, precision, recall, and F1-score.

-A. Project deliverables
+<br><b>A. Project deliverables</br></b>

 •	Predictive churn models and their evaluation results

 •	Determine the distribution of orders by hour of the day.

 top 3 most ordered pizza types based on revenue for each pizza category.